SaurabhVSanjay/Detection_of_Fraudulant_Credit_Card_Transaction/README.md

 KNN worked well for detecting anomalies, but was sensitive to parameter tuning.
 Logistic Regression provided a good baseline model, but lacked robustness for complex fraud patterns.
 SMOTE significantly improved fraud detection rates by balancing dataset classes.

+Future Work -
+Implement deep learning techniques (LSTM for sequential transaction analysis) Optimize feature engineering with geographical and customer behavior data Deploy the fraud detection model as a real-time API for financial institutions Experiment with XGBoost and LightGBM for improved accuracy